isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-january.md

 _____________

-## <a name="phase-1-now-live-euefta--uk-change-of-partner-billing-currency-for-new-commerce-offers"></a><a name="15"></a> Faza 1 teraz na żywo: Ue/EFTA & zmiana waluty rozliczeniowej partnera dla nowych ofert handlowych
+## <a name="phase-1-now-live-euefta--uk-change-of-partner-billing-currency-for-new-commerce-offers"></a><a name="15"></a> Faza 1 teraz na żywo: Ue/EFTA & Zmiana waluty rozliczeniowej partnera dla nowych ofert handlowych

 ### <a name="categories"></a>Kategorie